-IS 145 Fire and Emergency Services Instructor I (3-0)
+FIS 145 Fire and Emergency

+Services Instructor I (3-0) 3 crs.
 Provides instruction to individuals in the fire and emergency services.
 Provides basic fundamentals in human relations in the teacher-student learning environment, methods of instruction and proper methods of writing lesson plans.

-FIS 200 Fire Service Internship (1-10)
+FIS 200 Fire Service Internship (1-10) 3 crs.
 Applies and expands fire science skills and knowledge in the workplace environment.
 Conducted under joint partnership agreements between Harper College and a host fire department.
 Regularly conducted review sessions will be conducted to assess the student's progress, problem areas, and to review appropriateness of work involvement.
 Actual permissible duties and activities will be determined based upon the student's qualifications and host department restrictions.
-Student must complete a minimum of 100 contract hours to earn 3 semester hours of credit.
+Student must complete a minimum of 100 contact hours to earn 3 hours of credit.
 Appropriate skills to the fire science technology field.

-Prerequisite: FIS 100, FIS 103, FIS 121 and FIS 122 with grades of C or better and consent of program coordinator.
+Prerequisite: FIS 100, FIS 103, FIS 121 and FIS 122 with grades of C or better.

-FIS 202 Fire Service Management II (3-0)
+FIS 202 Fire Service Management/Administration II (3-0) 3 crs.